tariq7299/final-project-cs50/frontend/public/to-do.md

 -       -webkit-font-smoothing: antialiased;
         -moz-osx-font-smoothing: grayscale;
         Explaint the previous lines ??
+- Use Vuex to 'store' your app states and globalize it
+- Write parent container for your vue html and some rows and columns
 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css
 - What is '/@/component'
 - link inide nav bar elements, and correct pages of app
+- Create a component for "view-by" div
+- Also create a compoenent for nav bar

 ## CurrentViewSummary
 - Enable the users to store a second currency in balance and debt and credit